 - Last, place your serving dish on top (which will actually be the cookie base) and flip it back again.

 - Top your dessert with sliced mango and coconut chips right before serving.

 - For the biscuit base, I use Arnotts Granita which are a digestive biscuit.
 You can use any biscuit / cookie but the finer the crumb, the less butter you'll need.

 - Lining the loaf tin with baking paper will help you to remove the dessert when it’s ready.
 Simply cut off a sheet as long as the flat bottom of the pan and lay it in so that it covers the two long sides and the bottom of the pan.
 Then cut off two smaller pieces and lay them at each end, also so they come all the way up the sides.

-- I used one large mango to make enough puree but make sure to measure it out so you’re only using 1 cup of puree in the panna cotta.
+- I use the flesh of one largish mango to make enough puree but make sure to measure it out so you’re only using 3/4 cup of puree in the panna cotta.

-- This recipe requires setting time of around 3 hours total.
+- This recipe requires setting time of 6 hours or overnight is best.
 Make sure to plan ahead.

 - As long as you move fairly quickly in turning it out, the panna cotta should not get damaged.
 If it does, just hide it with mango slices

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.